One of our favorite questions!

 We’re total seaweed nerds and are always playing around with new ideas for native-to-Maine varieties and new product ideas.
 Don’t worry, we’ll keep you in the loop!

 You can enjoy Atlantic Sea Farms kelp in a growing list of high-end restaurants, fast-casual chains, universities, hospitals, smoothie shops, bakeries, and spots across the country that have heard the call of Maine kelp.
-We’ve recently launched an exciting new lineup of retail products that are available for you to enjoy at home!
-Stores throughout New England carry Atlantic Sea Farms products.
-You can also now order from us directly!
+We also have a delicious lineup of retail products that are available for you to enjoy at home!
+Small grocers, co-ops, seafood markets, and large grocery chains all over the country carry our products.